Philosophy and Early Thought

 Exploring Cynicism and the Quest for Virtue in Ancient Civilizations

-Exploring Aristotle and Empiricism: Foundations of Ancient Scientific Thought
+Aristotle and Empiricism: Foundations of Ancient Scientific Thought

 Socrates and the Birth of Ethical Inquiry: Foundations of Moral Philosophy